 During your initial consultation with an Arizona car accident lawyer, they will discuss the basic facts of your case, such as when it occurred, what happened, and what type of injuries you sustained.
-If you were in a car accident a few years ago and haven’t hired a lawyer, you may be wondering if you still have time in Phoenix, AZ.
+If you were in a car accident a few years ago and haven’t hired a lawyer, you may wonder if you still have time in Phoenix, AZ.
 The attorney can likely tell you during this meeting when the deadline will be for filing a lawsuit in your case.

-Arizona Revised Statutes 12-542 set the time limit for filing a personal injury lawsuit in civil court.
+Arizona Revised Statutes §12-542 set the time limit for filing a personal injury lawsuit in civil court.
 This is the type of case you would pursue to recover compensation for the injuries you suffered in an accident.
 The deadline in an injury case is generally two years in Arizona.
 The time limit in a property damage case is also two years.

 However, there are many factors that can affect these timelines.
 Discussing the facts of your case with an attorney handling car accident cases in Phoenix, AZ, is the best way to learn if you may still have time to take legal action.